khinkelman/khinkelman.github.io/about.md

 ## Website Design and Implementation

-This site was largely copied from [jekyll-now](https://github.com/barryclark/jekyll-now).
+This site was largely copied and customized from [jekyll-now](https://github.com/barryclark/jekyll-now).
 This site’s source code is freely available on [GitHub](https://github.com/khinkelman/khinkelman.github.io) under the MIT License.
-You’re welcome to borrow / repurpose code to build your own site, and if you do, I’d appreciate attribution and a link back [here](https://khinkelman.github.io/about).
+You’re welcome to borrow / repurpose code to build your own site, and if you do, I’d appreciate your kind attribution and a link back [here](https://khinkelman.github.io/about).
+Thank you!